We provide comprehensive restorative dentistry by offering professional-quality dental implants.

 A dental implant is a permanent tooth and root that is substituted for a missing tooth.
 The root portion is made from titanium and integrates naturally with the bone in your jaw through a process.
 Once the implant has fused to your jaw bone, it prevents bone loss you would normally experience from a lack of stimulation from your organic tooth root.
-The crown that is placed on top of the titanium root is made to be durable and to blend in with shade of your existing teeth.
+The crown that is placed on top of the titanium root is made to be durable and to blend in with the shade of your existing teeth.

 Should I get a Dental Implant or a Fixed Bridge?

 Just a few years ago, the best solution for one or more missing teeth was a fixed bridge.
 Existing teeth surrounding the space where a tooth used to be are used as anchors for attaching replacement teeth.
 The fixed bridge method does nothing for the health of the bone in your jaw and can cause damage to the natural teeth that are supporting the replacements.
 While both a fixed bridge and a dental implant are permanent fixtures, a dental implant is a permanent way to restore missing teeth that is also great for your overall oral health.
 If your dental issues are more complex and involve the position of your teeth, we offer procedures that can help.